Loudbooks/Loudbooks/README.md

   <br>
   <br>
   <br>
   **Septicraft:**

   This is a fully custom MMORPG, mostly a side project.
   <br>
   <br>
   <br>
   **BoreasBot:**

-  A Discord ⇆ Minecraft bridge for the Hypixel guild, Boreas.
+  A Discord ⇆ Minecraft chat bridge for the Hypixel guild, Boreas.
   <br>
   <br>
   <br>
   <br>
   All of the code for the above projects are on my GitHub!
 </div>